haitao-chen0248/ZebraPheno3D/README.md

 ### 3. Swim Bladder Segmentation & Analysis

-Run the Jupyter notebooks in `swimbladder/` to segment the swim bladder and perform 3D reconstruction and analysis:
+Run the Jupyter notebooks in `swimbladder/` to segment the swim bladder and perform 3D reconstruction and analysis.

 ---